April 27, 2018 | Purdue Global | Updated March 8, 2022

-While that scene still exists across the country, traditional on-campus enrollment is falling—about 5% overall between 2012 and 2015, according to a 2017 Digital Learning Compass report—and online university enrollment continues to rise.
-In the fall of 2002, 9.6% of all college students were taking at least one online class; by the fall of 2015, that number had risen to 29.7%, about 6 million students.
+While that scene still exists across the country, traditional on-campus enrollment is falling while online university enrollment is on the rise.
+This trend was in place even before the COVID-19 pandemic forced universities to transition to remote learning.
+According to the 2017 Distance Learning Compass report, in the fall of 2002, 9.6% of all college students were taking at least one online class; by the fall of 2015, that number had risen to 29.7%.

-This guide to online college success offers tips, tools, and resources to help you understand if distance learning is right for you.
+This guide to online college success offers tips, tools, and resources to help you understand whether distance learning is right for you.

 How Does Online College Work?

 Online colleges are similar to campus-based colleges: There are student fees, financial aid, class registration, lectures, syllabuses, discussions, assignments, and exams.
 The difference is that everything takes place online, so you can participate virtually anywhere, as long as you have a computer (or mobile device) and internet access.
-Two important things to consider as you evaluate online options:
+There are two important things to consider as you evaluate online options:

 How to Overcome Challenges at an Online School

-The online college experience has its advantages and challenges, just like an on-campus college.
-One isn’t necessarily better than the other, it’s more about finding the better fit for your life.
+Online college has its advantages and challenges, just like an on-campus college.
+One isn’t necessarily better than the other; it’s more about finding the better fit for your life.

-- Support: In a traditional classroom, getting help can be as easy as raising your hand or knocking on your professor’s office door.
-Distance learning means being comfortable with using electronic means to communicate with faculty.
+Support: In a traditional classroom, getting help can be as easy as raising your hand or knocking on your professor’s office door.
+Online learning means being comfortable with using electronic means to communicate with faculty.
 At Purdue Global, faculty, staff, and students use email and message boards to make communication as easy as possible.
-We also offer online tutoring and paper review sources in our Academic Support Center.
+We also offer online tutoring and paper review sources in our Academic Success Center.

-- Time management: When you study at home, it’s easy to be distracted by family, friends, and household chores.
-Purdue Global Student Advisors recommend using a family calendar to block time for attending seminars, studying, spending time with the family, and doing chores.
+Time management: When you study at home, it’s easy to be distracted by family, friends, and household chores.
+Purdue Global Student Advisors recommend improving your time management by using a family calendar to block time for attending seminars, studying, spending time with the family, and doing chores.
 Post it where everyone can see it—such as the refrigerator—or use a web-based calendar that everyone can share.

 More Tips to Succeed as an Online Student